cnebrera/cursor-config/README.md

 1. Copy current `settings.json` from Cursor
 2. Copy current `keybindings.json`
 3. Copy any snippets you've created
+4. Verify `.cursorrules` is present
-4. Show you what was backed up
+5. Show you what was backed up

 ### Committing Changes to Git